kubeform/kubeform/docs/guides/digitalocean/README.md

 }⏎
 ```

-This config creates a Digitalocean Database Cluster.
+This config creates a DigitalOcean Database Cluster.
 We'll create the exact configuration using Kubeform.
 The steps are given below:

 ## 1. Create CRD:

-At first, create the CRD of Digitalocean Database Cluster using the following kubectl command:
+At first, create the CRD of DigitalOcean Database Cluster using the following kubectl command:

 ```console
 $ kubectl apply -f https://github.com/kubeform/kubeform/raw/master/api/crds/digitalocean.kubeform.com_databaseclusters.yaml